plaiou/SPES-analysis/README.md

-This repository has MATLAB scripts regarding the prepossesing and analysis of intracranial EEG recordings for people that underwent continuous brain stimulation with single pulses (SPES)
+This repository has MATLAB scripts regarding the preprossesing and analysis of intracranial EEG recordings that were implanted to people with epilepsy and received continuous brain stimulation with single electrical pulses (SPES).